-Hearing you have stage 3 breast cancer can bring many questions – about your diagnosis, survival, treatments, and more.
+Hearing you or a loved one has stage 3 breast cancer can lead to many questions — about diagnosis, survival, treatments, and more.

-The first thing to know is that stage 3 breast cancer means your cancer has spread beyond the tumor in the breast to the lymph nodes.
-It has possibly gone to lymph nodes and muscle, but has not spread to nearby organs.
+The first thing to know is that stage 3 breast cancer means the cancer has spread beyond the tumor in the breast to the lymph nodes.
+It has possibly gone to lymph nodes and muscle but hasn’t spread to nearby organs.

-Doctors divide stage 3 into more specific categories (3A, 3B, and 3C) and the cancer subtype, meaning which type of breast cancer you have.
+Doctors have previously divided stage 3 into more specific categories (3A, 3B, and 3C) and the cancer subtype, meaning which type of breast cancer you have.
 The breast cancer type describes how a cancer grows and what treatments are likely to be most effective.